QuantEcon/lecture-python-intro/lectures/inequality.md

 This figure is built using `plotly` and is {ref}` available on the website <fig:plotly-gini-gdppc-years>`
 ```

-This plot shows that all three Western economies GDP per capita has grown over time with some fluctuations
+This plot shows that all three Western economies GDP per capita has grown over
-in the Gini coefficient.
+time with some fluctuations in the Gini coefficient.

-From the early 80's the United Kingdom and the US economies both saw increases in income
+From the early 80's the United Kingdom and the US economies both saw increases
-inequality.
+in income inequality.

 Interestingly, since the year 2000, the United Kingdom saw a decline in income inequality while
 the US exhibits persistent but stable levels around a Gini coefficient of 40.

 ## Top shares

 Another popular measure of inequality is the top shares.

-Measuring specific shares is less complex than the Lorenz curve or the Gini
-coefficient.

 In this section we show how to compute top shares.

 ### Definition